sgarriga/slowrx-cli/README.md

 http://windytan.github.io/slowrx/<br>
 It uses a GTK GUI and reads audio from a soundcard.
 Images may be saved in PNG format.<br>

-slowrx-cli is a hack that runs on the command line (no GUI), reads a WAV file, and writes a BMP.
+slowrx-cli is a hack that runs on the command line (no GUI), reads a 44100 samples per second WAV file, and writes a BMP.

 Requirements
 ------------
-* Linux
+* Linux (I'm using a Raspberry Pi)
 * FFTW 3 (`libfftw3-dev`)

 Compiling